play0137/Chinese_ConceptNet/README.md

 Therefore, we refined ConceptNet to reduce its error rate.
 In the mean time, we increased the quality of ConceptNet.
 The quality here refers to correctness, coverage and number of concepts.

-Check [reports](https://github.com/play0137/Chinese_ConceptNet/tree/master/reports) for more information.
+Please check the [reports](https://github.com/play0137/Chinese_ConceptNet/tree/master/reports) for more information.

 ### Assertion examples
 ID    |Start|End|Relation       |SurfaceText              |Weight